SoumiDas/Checkpoint-Select/README.md

 2. Model (model.py) - Different models can be added here.

-3. Trajectory selection during training (run.py) - Selects checkpoints/trajectories along with training
+3. Trajectory selection during training (run.py) - Selects checkpoints/trajectories along with training.

-4. Value function definition and CheckSel algorithm (helper.py) - Different other value functions can be incorporated here
+4. Value function definition and CheckSel algorithm (helper.py) - Different other value functions can be incorporated here.

-5. Data valuation (scoreval_checksel.py) - Assigns scores to training datapoints using selected checkpoints/trajectories
+5. Data valuation (scoreval_checksel.py) - Assigns scores to training datapoints using selected checkpoints/trajectories.

-6. Subset selection (topsel.py or diverselect.py) - Returns a subset of datapoints as (a) top k elements or (b) executing SimSel algorithm using the assigned scores.
+6. Subset selection (topsel.py or diverselect.py) - Returns a subset of datapoints as (a) top k elements or by (b) executing SimSel algorithm using the assigned scores.